anthonyharrison/sbom4python/README.md

 identified.

 One of `--module`,  `--requirement` or `--system` must be specified.
 If multiple options are specified, the order of priority is `--module`, `--system` and `--requirement`.

+The `--python` option is to speficy the path to a different python installation e.g. when using venv.
+This option should also be used with the `--use-pip` option.

 The `--sbom` option is used to specify the format of the generated SBOM (the default is SPDX).
 The `--format` option can be used to specify the formatting of the SBOM (the default is Tag Value format for a SPDX SBOM).
 JSON format is supported for both